-Perseverance, a long name that simply means grit, or in a simpler form, sticktoitiveness.
+Perseverance is a long name that simply means grit, or in a simpler form, sticktoitiveness.
 Grit will get you far.
 Grit means strength of character.
-It also means bravery, pluck or mettle according to Lexico.
+It also means bravery, pluck, or mettle according to Lexico.
 But if you ask Miriam-Webster, the definition of perseverance is, the continued effort to do or achieve something despite difficulties, failure, or opposition.

 Every day we face obstacles.
 But without the goals to overcome our challenges, we would never grow forward in our lives.
 Life would be stagnant.
 Or in the famous quote, “When you stop growing you start dying,” by William S. Burroughs.
 Nobody wants that.
 That is the reason for asking, why perseverance is important in overcoming obstacles.

 Faith and Perseverance go Hand in Hand

 When I was first learning to live as a quad amputee, every day was a struggle.
 In the early days, my kids were teenagers and they still needed their mom.
 Giving up at a critical time in their lives would have been devastating to them.
 So I fought hard, and I showed them why perseverance is important.

 But perseverance is only half of it.
 You’ve got to back that up with faith and courage.
 Let the Lord give you the strength to see things through.
 If you’re a fan of this blog, you know that I lean very heavily on my favorite scriptures, Proverbs 3:5-6.
 Faith and perseverance go hand in hand.
 As for courage, the Cowardly Lion needed courage and so do you!

 Proverbs 3:5-6 Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.